demisto/content/Packs/FiltersAndTransformers/Scripts/IfElif/README.md

 ## Outputs

 ---
-There are no context outputs for this script.
+There are no outputs for this script.